 Other ways to say: On the brink, on thin ice

-Fun Fact/Origin: A sword’s edge is sharp—anything close is in danger.
+Fun Fact/Origin: A sword’s edge is sharp, so anything close to it is in danger.

 Meaning: To feel the pressure of responsibility or danger.